-Verona is a romantic city that is perfect for any types of travelers.
+Verona is a romantic city that is perfect for any type of travelers.
 The number of well-known landmarks in Verona is really spectacular and you will not run out of things to see and do.

 Make sure to check out “Juliet’s House” which was a location for Romeo and Juliet’s legendary balcony scene.
 So, if you are planning to come here with your partner, this place would be a perfect place for a photo op.

 By just walking around the city, you will be left stunned by the construction and beauty that you can see no matter where you look at.
 A city you can explore by foot, the romance, and vigor of this place will stir your senses and will give you endless reasons to fall in love with it.

 Naples is the third biggest city in Italy.
 On top of that, it also one of the oldest, most appetizing, and most artistic.
 The historic center of Naples is a Unesco World Heritage Site, its archaeological gem are among the most important one in the world, and its drape of vainglorious castles, palaces, and churches make this one of the most sought after by many travelers.